Table of Contents

 Conan recipe on any platform

-Codecs are combined into a dynamically linked library, so no need to search them.
+Codecs are combined into a dynamically linked library, so no search is required.

 VCPKG port on any platform

-Codecs are combined into a dynamically linked library, so no need to search them.
+Codecs are combined into a dynamically linked library, so no search is required.

 Manually compiled on any platform with SAIL_COMBINE_CODECS=ON

-Codecs are combined into a dynamically linked library, so no need to search them.
+Codecs are combined into a dynamically linked library, so no search is required.

 Manually compiled on Windows with SAIL_COMBINE_CODECS=OFF (the default)